paulfranco/AndroidInterviewQuestions/README.md

 **How can you grant the user the opportunity to search the app's data?**

 This feature is not supported by the search framework.
 However, there are specific ways for the different types of data APIs.
 For example: if we have an SQLite DB, the android.database.sqlite APIs should be used.
-Th